-Darkness is recently gaining more and more attention but initiatives are widely scattered and we are all still in a learning process for sound collaboration.
-A bottom up approach is crucial in reaching acceptance and creating a sustainable result.
-Financial support is needed to allow for investments and to implement measures.
-In order to develop policies to better integrate the values of dark nights and skies in the assets of the Wadden Sea Region, political cooperation and support would be crucial.
+Recently, darkness is getting more and more attention, but initiatives are widely scattered.
+Furthermore, a learning process on sound collaboration just started.
+A bottom-up approach is crucial to gain acceptance, to create a long-lasting result and to reach a broad audience.
+In order to develop policies to better integrate the values of dark nights and skies in the assets of the Wadden Sea World Heritage site, political cooperation and support is crucial, too.

-The strategy of the dark sky program encompasses the following issues:
+The strategy for a Darker Sky programme encompasses the following issues:

 - Exchange of knowledge and awareness raising;

-- Document the status of darkness in the region;
+- Document the status of darkness in the respective regions;

-- Identify best practice examples and action fields for improvements;
+- Identify best practice examples and fields of actions for improvements

 - Search for financial support;

 - Elaborate on mind settings (positive perceptions about darkness);

 - Create places and moments to experience darkness;

 In fact, there are potentially two ways to go.
 Either

 - to create with partners a project proposal or

 - to have darkness adopted as a key characteristic of the Wadden Sea World Heritage site.